 Allport defined prejudice in “The Nature of Prejudice” (1977), as “a feeling, favourable or unfavourable, towards a person or thing, prior to, or not based on, actual experience.”
 We also think of it as “any unreasonable attitude that is unusually resistant to rational influence.”

-Discrimination refers to the overt acts of individuals.
+Discrimination refers to overt acts of individuals.
 However, the modern man/woman wants to project a positive and “democratic” image of him/herself.
 Therefore, people tend to respond to expectations more as a result of their social desirability than their true feelings.

 Gypsies are said not to share traditional values regarding the importance of work and maintaining a harmonious family, and to live on welfare.
-This racism plunges its victims into exclusion, economic inequality, and social injustice.
+This racism plunges its victims into poverty, exclusion, economic inequality, and social injustice.
 In the case of immigrants, this justifies the demands for expulsion.